MicrosoftDocs/bot-docs/articles/bot-framework-design-capabilities.md

 thereby returning control to the previous dialog again, where the user can continue with the prior topic of conversation.

 As shown by this example, a dialog-based proactive message is more than just simple notification.
-In sending the notifiction, the bot changes the topic of the existing conversation.
+In sending the notification, the bot changes the topic of the existing conversation.
-It then must decide whether to resume that conversation later, or to abandon that conversation altogether (by reseting the dialog stack).
+It then must decide whether to resume that conversation later, or to abandon that conversation altogether (by resetting the dialog stack).

-For a detailed walk through of how to send proactive messages, see:
+For a detailed walkthrough of how to send proactive messages, see:
 - [Send proactive messages using the Bot Builder SDK for .NET](~/bot-framework-dotnet-howto-proactive-messages.md)
 - [Send proactive messages using the Bot Builder SDK for Node.js](~/bot-framework-nodejs-howto-proactive-messages.md)